Crime Prevention Bureau

-Check out our News Feed for information regarding upcoming Coffee with a Cop dates and locations.
+Check out our Facebook Page for information regarding upcoming Coffee with a Cop dates and locations.

 The Newton Police Department is proud to participate in Project Medicine Drop, joining with other law enforcement agencies in a statewide initiative from the NJ Division of Consumer Affairs.
 The medication drop box is now available in the lobby at Police Headquarters located at 39 Trinity Street Newton NJ.
 The box will allow members of the public to safely and securely dispose of unused and/or expired medications anonymously, sevens days a week, 24 hours a day, 365 days per year.